23 Best Restaurants on Salt Spring Island, British Columbia

 Dagwoods Diner is the best spot if you're looking for a classic greasy spoon diner.
 It's great value and a favourite with locals.
 We usually go for their breakfast special or eggs benedict.

-13. Best for daytime drinks: Salt Spring Wild Cider House
+14. Best for daytime drinks: Salt Spring Wild Cider House

 Salt Spring Wild Cider House

-Salt Spring Wild Cider House is not only our favourite place to drink cider, but also our favourite spot to have lunch.
+Salt Spring Wild Cider House is not only our favourite place to drink cider but also our favourite spot to have lunch.
 The huge outdoor space with picnic tables overlooks the farm, making it a great spot for a sunny day.
 The items on the menu are perfect for sharing and light enough that you won't have to lie down from a food coma after.

 We recommend trying a flight of ciders.
 There are up to 10 to try!
-Our favourites are the bitter orange-rosemary, farmhouse scrumpy, plum and elder flower/elderberry.
+Our favourites are the bitter orange-rosemary, farmhouse scrumpy, plum and elderflower/elderberry.

-14. Best locals pub: Moby's Pub
+15. Best locals pub: Moby's Pub

-15. Best for food made-from-scratch: Rock Salt
+16. Best for food made-from-scratch: Rock Salt

 Must try: Cider braised pulled pork burger served on a potato bun